ubuntu!

 Ubuntu!
 Decolonial Arts Centre:

-a) hosts year-round individual and cohort arts residencies in decolonial practice
+a) hosts year-round individual and cohort arts residencies in decoliberatory practice

 b) convenes international foundation courses online